dualra1n/dualra1n/tutorial.md

 # commang cobination for person who don't understand very well :_

-- --dualboot (vers) --dont-create-part = this will create the boot files instead install the second ios again.
+- --dualboot (vers) --dont-create-part = this will create the boot files (and can fix some stuff if the device doesn't boot) instead install the second ios again.

--- dualboot (vers) --jail-palera1n, use --jail-palera1n always when you have the palera1n semitethered jailbreak.
+- --dualboot (vers) --jail-palera1n, use --jail-palera1n always when you have the palera1n semitethered jailbreak.

+- --downgrade (vers) use it if you don't have enough storage and you are sure that this will remove the main ios